aarhus/school-year-group/README.md

 # school-year-group

-This is a very simple module that given a DOB, it will calculate which year groups they will be in during their school life
+This is a very simple module that given a DOB, it will calculate which year groups they will be in during their school life.
+Currently only supporting English school years.

 ## Usage